 Profile: GATX Corp (GMT)

-Rail International consists of GATX's wholly-owned European operations (Rail Europe) and its railcar leasing business in India (Rail India), as well as two affiliate investments.
-Rail Europe leases railcars, predominantly tank cars to customers throughout Europe pursuant to full-service leases under which it maintains the railcars.
-These railcars have estimated useful lives of 30 to 38 years and an average age of approximately 22 years.
-Rail Europe's lease terms generally range from one to seven years.
+Rail International comprises the Company's European operations, GATX Rail Europe (GRE), and a railcar leasing business in India (Rail India), as well as one development-stage affiliate in China.
+GRE leases railcars to customers throughout Europe pursuant to full-service leases, under which it maintains the railcars.
+These railcars have estimated useful lives of 35 to 40 years and an average age of approximately 20 years.
+GRE has a diverse customer base with approximately 250 customers.
+GRE's lease terms generally range from 1 to 10 years.

 American Steamship Company

-222 West Adams Street
+222 W Adams St

-CHICAGO IL 60606
+CHICAGO IL 60606-5312